-The NAMM Foundation has announced that, despite the uncertainty the impact of COVID-19 is having around the world, the annual Make Music Day will still be happening on June 21.
+The NAMM Foundation has announced that, despite the uncertainty the impact of COVID-19 is having around the world, Make Music Day 2021 will still be happening on June 21.
 Unlike traditional music festivals, Make Music Day is an open invitation for everyone to make music anywhere and everywhere.
 “We hope to be taking over the streets with music on June 21, but if we can’t, we invite you to join one of the online Make Music Day initiatives that will take place no matter what,” the announcement stated.

 The planned initiatives include:

 - Live From Home Challenge: Record a musical performance at home on June 21, and tag three friends to challenge them to respond with their own performances.

 - Online Music Lessons: Teachers around the world will be offering free, online lessons for a variety of instruments on June 21.

 - Street Studios: Be part of a completely improvised music creation session.
 Record any sound or musical material on June 21 and upload it to one of the “Street Studio” producers, then watch the producer’s livestream as they incorporate it into a musical track created on the spot, using only the submitted materials.

 - Bands Undercover: Individuals or bands sign up to cover each other’s original music, and live stream their performances to each other in a unique musical exchange on June 21.